sheyn018/SE-Ilokano-Tagalog-Translator/README.md

 ## Usage Instruction
 --------------
 1. Check [Dependencies](#dependencies) for the required tools needed, install it then set up.
-2. Import the necessary modules.
-3. Run the python notebook on Jupyter Notebook.
+2. Once the dependencies have been installed, you can run the project by running the "main.py"
-4. Enter "http://127.0.0.1:5000" at your browsers URL
+3. Enter "http://127.0.0.1:5000" at your browsers URL

 ### Dependencies
 1. **[Python](#python)** <br>